 Micro-learning is really just what it sounds like – learning, or reinforcing learning, in very small chunks.
 Think of learning your multiplication tables when you were a kid.
 What if over the next several weeks or months after learning the initial concept, you were presented with a multiplication flash card at random times throughout the day.
 Would that have helped you memorize those basic math facts with less pain and suffering than trying to memorize the whole thing at once?
 I think most people would say yes as spaced repetition is one of the most important keys to learning retention.

 Integrated micro-learning is the idea of integrating these small chunks of learning content into our daily routines.
-I found one study by Gerhard Gassler, Theo Hug and Christian Glahn, particularly interesting (PDF link to the study).
+I found one study by Gerhard Gassler, Theo Hug and Christian Glahn, particularly interesting.
 The group used the notion that we all access our PCs and mobile devices throughout the day.
 If the device is in sleep-mode, we often must re-enter a password to wake up the device (just about every device I know of has the option of this feature, whether we use it or not).

 The group in this study used this moment of accessing a device to create a small window for learning.
 In the study, users were presented with an electronic flash card with a foreign word or phrase to be translated.
 The user needed to enter an answer to proceed to regular use of the device, though there was a built in option to skip if the user so desired.
 Through the study they found that 75% users voluntarily answered the questions when they were presented rather skip them which was almost the opposite of the voluntary completion rate of 25% for eLearning modules.

 In this way the group estimated that the average user would be exposed to over 3000 pieces of learning content over the course of a year.

 How is Micro-Learning Different?